leobalter/leobalter.github.io/_posts/2014-02-19-the-hype-about-not-using-jquery.md

 5. Consider running unit tests.
 =======

 Unit tests are important and should be part of the routine of all JS developers who want to keep their projects on a daily basis.
-They decrease adverse errors and deny the same errors to occur more than once.
+They decrease error occurrences and do not allow multiple occurrences of a single error.

 jQuery is quite tested.
 Therefore, even though you take a smaller part of the library, you will get a code that has been tested and can tell you that future errors can be outside of the library.

 How many times do you have implemented something with jQuery and the bug was there in the library and not in your code?

 If you actually find a bug in jQuery, report it at their [issue tracker][3].
 There will have a team to fix the bug and create tests for it to not happen again.
-It's like a free outsourcing part of your code.
+It's like outsourcing part of your code for free.
 [3]: http://bugs.jquery.com/

 6. Consider the cross-browser compatibility
 ========

-Not long ago appeared the "You might not need jQuery", declaring the apex to the hype that I mentioned.
-Interestingly, they showed how to replace some parts of jQuery to pure JS, with some *ms* performance on the most.
+Not long ago appeared the "You might not need jQuery", reaching the peak of the hype that I mentioned.
+Interestingly, they showed how to replace some parts of jQuery to pure JS, with few *ms* performance improvement.

-The problem is that many times we stopped at very boring compatibility issues.
+The problem is that many times we face very boring compatibility issues.

 Unlike developing something that runs on a server, either in Node, Perl, Python, Ruby, PHP, etc., is that we work with many different environments, because each browser is an environment.
 Each has its engine, its structure and its bugs.